tswmy/login-form/README.md

 Assignment Project
 =======
-Assignment 01: Choosing a team and storing your responses
+# Assignment: Choosing a team and storing your responses

 Overview:
 This project involves users registering, logging in, and submitting their responses (choosing a team) which will be stored in a database.